What is a Resident Parking permit?

 - 2.08 metres in height

 - and/or 5.50 metres in length or

 If your parking permit application is declined and you have made a payment you will be refunded (excluding a £25 administration fee.)

-Some addresses are not eligible for resident or visitor permits, due to conditions or agreements applied at the time planning permission was approved for the development or conversion of a property.
+Some addresses are not eligible for resident or visitor permits.
+This is due to conditions or agreements applied at the time planning permission was approved.

 This normally applies to developments that are intended to be 'car free' or have a low parking provision and are in areas with good access to public transport.